Financial Wellness

 It’s certainly fun to see a gasp-inducing number at the end of your calculations.
 You start planning summer vacations.
 Maybe consider buying that road bike you’ve been eyeing.
 It’s a nice reward.
 Seeing that you’ll only get a few dollars back isn’t as fun.
 Seeing that you owe money is no fun at all.

 When you owe taxes, it’s natural not to want to pay immediately.
 People fear that the sooner they file, the sooner they pay.
 That’s not the case.
-The final date to file (May 2nd, 2022) is the same for everyone.
+The final date to file is April 30 in 2023 for individuals receiving T-4 income.
+Self-employed proprietors have until June 15th.
 Whether you did your taxes in February or the end of April, the only thing that changes is how early you know how much you’ll owe.

-When you get money back, it’s actually beneficial to file early.
-Even though you don’t have to pay back money owed until May, the government will give you your money back once you file (it typically takes a week or two to process).
+If you are entitled to a return, it’s actually beneficial to file early.
+While you don’t have to pay money owed until the April 30th deadline, the government will pay any money it owes to you once you file (it typically takes a week or two to process).
 So there’s an incentive to file sooner rather than later.
+Just make sure you have collected all your necessary tax slips prior to filing.
+Employers must send T-4s no later than the end of February but last-minute RRSP contribution receipts and investment income slips may not arrive until the end of March.

 Even if you’re only expecting a small return or do not owe any money, filing early is still worth it.
 Tax returns update your information for other government services.
 Voter registration, credits for GST rebates, and available limits for BC’s pharmacare program all get updated when you file your taxes.